-Welcome to this lesson on some of the main philosophical ideas that existed in the time of the Buddha.
+In this lesson, we will look at some of the main philosophical ideas that existed in the time of the Buddha.
 We will be looking at a short history of India and some of the big ideas.

 Unit Overview: Buddhism: beliefs and teachings

-Today we will be doing some recap and practise of the content that was covered from Lesson 1 to Lesson 5 in the unit Buddhism: Beliefs and Teachings.
+In this lesson, we will recap and practise of the content that was covered from Lesson 1 to Lesson 5 in the unit Buddhism: Beliefs and Teachings.
 We will be recapping key terms and having a go at some exam style questions.

-In today's lesson, we will be looking at how the Dhamma and the teachings of the Buddha have survived for so long.
+In this lesson, we will look at how the Dhamma and the teachings of the Buddha have survived for so long.
 How were these ideas transmitted and how were they organised?
-For some people this will be a sensitive topic.
-If that applies to you, you may want to do the rest of this lesson with a trusted adult nearby who can support.

-Let's see what we are able to remember so far!
-Today's lesson will recap the main ideas and key terms in Buddhist Philosophy.
+In this lesson, we will recap the main ideas and key terms in Buddhist Philosophy.